 The Woolpack Inn, dating from 1410, retains many of its original features such as wattle-and-daub walls and a low, beamed ceiling.
 Its name comes from its popularity with `owlers'- wool smugglers - who used the inn as a base for their lucrative trade.
 The Woolpack is so perfectly old-fashioned that very little had to be altered when, in 1947, scenes from `The Loves of Joanna Godden' were filmed there.
 Located in great walking country, the Woolpack is a perfect place to stop and satisfy the thirst and appetite during a day out in the country.
-Excellent traditional pub food is served with all fish and game are locally sourced and the delicious mature British beef steaks are always prepared to the individual customer’s taste.
+Excellent traditional pub food is served, with all fish and game locally sourced, and the delicious mature British beef steaks are always prepared to the individual customer’s taste.
 The pub has two large beer gardens with neat lawns, shrubs, hanging baskets, picnic benches and a barbecue area.